 Example 2.
 Assume that in Example 1 you spend time operating the business.
-Your share of the net profits is \$80,000.
-The law allows you to treat as earned income up to 30% of your share of the profits, or \$24,000.
-However, if the value of your services for the year is \$15,000, your earned income is limited to the value of your services, \$15,000.
+Your share of the net profits is \$80,000, 30% of your share of the profits is \$24,000.
+If the value of your services for the year is \$15,000, your earned income is limited to the value of your services, \$15,000.

-If you have a net loss, the part of your gross profit that represents a reasonable allowance for personal services actually rendered is considered earned income.
+If you have no net profits, the part of your gross profit that represents a reasonable allowance for personal services actually rendered is considered earned income.
 Because you do not have a net profit, the 30% limit does not apply.

 If capital is not an income-producing factor and personal services produce the business income, the 30% rule does not apply.
 The entire amount of business income is earned income.
 Example.
 You and Lou Green are management consultants and operate as an equal partnership in performing services outside the United States.
 Because capital is not an income-producing factor, all the gross income from the partnership is considered earned income.